 Pursuant to an Agency Agreement dated January 1, 2020, we appointed Bayfield Investment Services Ltd., which is registered as an exempt market dealer in British Columbia, as our selling agent to sell our Class A Shares in British Columbia.
-The Agency Agreement has a term of seven years expiring on December 31, 2026 and will automatically renew for additional seven year terms until terminated by us or our selling agent.
-The Agency Agreement with our selling agent may be terminated by either of us on six months written notice.
+The agreement has a term of seven years expiring on December 31, 2026 and will automatically renew for additional seven year terms until terminated by us or our selling agent on six months written notice.
+Bayfield Investment did not require, suggest or consent to the offering of our Class A Shares nor did it have any involvement in our decisions to offer our Class A Shares for sale or respecting the terms of the offering.

-Pursuant to the Agency Agreement, we pay a monthly fee to our selling agent for its services equal to $1/12^{th}$ of 0.1% of our gross mortgage loans calculated on the last business day of each month.
-Under the Agency Agreement, our selling agent may also charge us a fee of 1.5% of the purchase price of any Class A Shares sold to its clients, however, to date it has not done so.
+Pursuant to the Agency Agreement, we pay a monthly fee to Bayfield Investment for acting as our selling agent equal to 1/12th of 0.1% of our gross mortgage loans calculated on the last business day of each month.
+Under the agreement, Bayfield Investment may also charge us a fee of 1.5% of the purchase price of any Class A Shares sold to its clients, however, to date it has not done so.
+The offering of our Class A Shares will not have any effect on Bayfield Investment and no proceeds from the offering will be applied, directly or indirectly, for Bayfield Investment's benefit other than to the extent the offering will allow us to increase our gross mortgage loans which, in turn, will increase Bayfield Investment's monthly fee.

-Our selling agent's President, 50% shareholder, Ultimate Designated Person and one of its two directors is Gordon H. J. Wintrup (he is our Portfolio Manager and one of our directors) and its Treasurer, Secretary, Chief Compliance Officer, 50% shareholder and the second of its two directors is Inderjit S. Matharu (he is our Treasurer, Secretary and one of our directors).
+Bayfield Investment's President, 50% shareholder, Ultimate Designated Person and one of its two directors is Gordon H. J. Wintrup (he is also our Portfolio Manager and one of our directors and Class A and Class B shareholders).
+Bayfield Investment's Treasurer, Secretary, Chief Compliance Officer, 50% shareholder and the second of its two directors is Inderjit S. Matharu (he is also our Secretary/ Treasurer and one of our directors and Class A and Class B shareholders).
+As a result, we are a "connected issuer" of Bayfield Investment under Canadian securities laws.